 If you are health conscious and have a concern with the indoor air

 quality of your home or public facility, make sure you've seen the UV light.
 While a good filter

 is necessary in your HVAC system, most

-filters capture dust, mold particles, mold spores and pollen but some viruses and bacteria are too small for them.
-Only the ultraviolet
+filters only capture dust, large mold particles and pollen but the viruses and bacteria are too small for them.

-air cleaners can effectively remove the microbes from the indoor air.
+The UV systems can effectively inactivate the microbes and remove them from the